MalloyPower/parsing-python/rascal-code/readme.md

 loc gf(str f) = |cwd:///../grammar-artefacts| + f;
 ```

-:
+And then we can run the method to process some grammars (e.g. all the
-(e.g. all the conflict-free parsers)
+conflict-free parsers)

 ```Rascal
 processFolder(gf("06-conflictfree-parsers"), |cwd:///test.txt|)